RaulUrbina/todoapp-techlog/index.md

 ##### **Project Structure**

-The folder structure we used in the project can be considered a feature-based or modular component architecture.
+The folder structure it was used in the project can be considered a feature-based architecture.
 Basically, it organizes files based on their role or function in the app, which helps a lot with code readability, maintenance, and keeping things clean as the project grows.

 ![image](https://github.com/user-attachments/assets/90661f3f-bc59-4320-8e7a-7d4f58afdfa1)